Harold J. Berman

 Harold Joseph Berman (February 13, 1918 – November 13, 2007) was an American legal scholar who was an expert in comparative, international and Soviet/Russian law as well as legal history, philosophy of law and the intersection of law and religion.
 He was a law professor at Harvard Law School and at Emory University School of Law for more than sixty years, and held the James Barr Ames Professorship of Law at Harvard before he was appointed as the first Robert W. Woodruff Professor of Law at Emory.
-He has been described as "one of the great polymaths of American legal education."
+He has been described as "one of the great polymaths of American legal education".

 Early life and education

-Born in Hartford, Connecticut, Berman received a bachelor's degree from Dartmouth College in 1938, and a master's degree and Juris Doctor from Yale University in 1942 and 1947, respectively.
+Born in Hartford, Connecticut, Berman received a bachelor's degree from Dartmouth College in 1938, where he studied under Eugen Rosenstock-Huessy, and a master's degree and Juris Doctor from Yale University in 1942 and 1947, respectively.
 He married Ruth Harlow of Northampton, Massachusetts on June 10, 1941, and served as a cryptographer in the U.S. Army in the European Theatre of Operations from 1942 to 1945.
 He received the Bronze Star for his service.